-Articulation agreement for college credit with NCCC course DRF-173 (both Architectural Drawing and Advanced CAD-Animation required)
+Articulation agreement for college credit with NCCC course DRF-173 Introduction to Computer Aided

+Drafting Design (both Architectural Drawing and Advanced CAD-Animation required)

 PRINCIPLES OF ENGINEERING (9155)

 This course provides students an introduction to the types of problem-solving situations commonly faced by engineers and technicians.
 The hands-on and laboratory based course will introduce students to concepts of engineering.
 The application of these concepts will be focused on solving problems contained in "real world" case studies.
 The major engineering concepts to be explored are: modeling, systems, optimization, technology, society interaction, design and ethics.
 Activities and competitions involving problem solving and modeling will be included.